 In midst of the celebration, the carnival committee released the Souvenir – the VOYAGE (to commemorate 34 years of completion) which was the major highlight of the evening.
 Mrs. Omana Mathews, the Vice Principal, known by one and all in Salalah, who has been working in the school for the past 33 years released the Souvenir – the VOYAGE.

-At present the school has around 4000 students on its rolls.
-It has classes from LKG to XII and these classes run into several sections the total of which is 117.
-There are 143 teachers, 13 non-teaching staff and 43 Omani staff members serving the institution.
-Dr. Syed Ahsan Jamil is the President of the School Management Committee.
+ISS current status-At present the NABET accredited school has around 3992 students on its rolls.
+It has classes from LKG to XII and these classes run into several sections the total of which is 114.
+There are 150 teachers, 13 non-teaching staff and 43 Omani staff members serving the institution.
+Dr. Abubacker Siddique is the President of the School Management Committee.
 The School Principal, Mr. Deepak Patankar, is the member secretary of the committee.

 The school management, administration, teaching and non-teaching will continue striving hard with utmost sincerity and dedication to take the school to further heights.